- Why did Newclay Products stay open?

 – our work cannot be done by working from home.

-– we were not forced to close by the UK Government to help “keep the country running”.
+– we were encouraged to stay open by the UK Government to help “keep the country running”.

 - How are you keeping your workers healthy and safe?

-We have carried out a thorough Covid-19 risk assessment based on sector-specific advice issued by the Government on 11th May 2020 entitled Working Safely During COVID-19 in Factories, Plants and Warehouses, the latest update of which was published on 24th September 2020.
+We have carried out a thorough COVID-19 risk assessment based on sector-specific advice issued by the Government on 11th May 2020 entitled Working Safely During COVID-19 in Factories, Plants and Warehouses, the latest update of which was published on 24th September 2020.
 It includes due regard for existing health and safety requirements and various aspects of employment law, particularly those relating to discrimination and protected characteristics.
 With valuable input from our employees and agency workers, the risk assessment covers

 – social distancing.